IvaDey/enum-factory/README.md

 #### EnumKeysType<TClassEnum>

-Extracts the type of all enum values.
+Extracts a union type of valid keys for index signatures, including both enum member references and their values.

 **Example:**